 Annual Deadlines For Artists May 1st & December 1st.

 For Schools September 30th & January 30th.
 In cases where a deadline falls on a Saturday, Sunday or holiday, the deadline becomes the next business day.

 What do we mean by "professional artist"?
-For the purposes of PAINTS, a prosfessional artist:
+For the purposes of PAINTS, a professional artist:

-- is recognized as such by his or her peers.
+- is recognized as such by their peers

 - maintains an independent professional practice